 It’s fair to say that Latvia’s capital Riga, which dates back to 1201, is the most prominent part of the country with meandering tourists.

-Almost half of the country that was once under the socialist rule is covered with a blanket of the untouched and easily accessible forests giving the home to an abundance of wild and beautiful creatures; such as lynxes, red fox, wild boar, wolves, and deer.
+Almost half of the country that was once under socialist rule is covered with a blanket of untouched and easily accessible forests giving a home to an abundance of wild and beautiful creatures; such as lynxes, red foxes, wild boar, wolves, and deer.

-Jūrmala, Cēsis and Sigulda are perfect places to incorporate on first-timers itinerary as they are easy to get to and fun to explore.
+Jūrmala, Cēsis and Sigulda are perfect places to incorporate into first-timers’ itineraries as they are easy to get to and fun to explore.